-- \\\\\ What skills and competencies are needed? - -- What skills does the farm family have? - -- What skills do the hired farm workers have? - -- What employment/labour laws are in force? - What kind of communication do farmers have with their workers? - What safety measures are in place? - How are workers supervised? - How will changes in human resource management affect other parts of farm business? - \\\\ Are there any new risks?
+What skills and competencies are needed?

+What skills does the farm family have?

+What skills do the hired farm workers have?

+What employment/labour laws are in force?

+What kind of communication do farmers have with their workers?

+What safety measures are in place?

+How are workers supervised?

+How will changes in human resource management affect other parts of farm business?

+Are there any new risks?
 What are they?

 Labour performance and planning

+Labour performance and planning

+Labour performance and planning What is the health condition of the family and its hired labour?

+What is the health condition of the family

+What is the health condition of the family and its hired labour?

+What is the health condition of the family and its hired labour?
+How productive is family labour?

+What is the health condition of the family and its hired labour?
+How productive is family labour?
+Is hired labour easily available in the area?

+What is the health condition of the family and its hired labour?
+How productive is family labour?
+Is hired labour easily available in the area?
+Is sufficient labour available at peak times?

+What is the health condition of the family and its hired labour?
+How productive is family labour?
+Is hired labour easily available in the area?
+Is sufficient labour available at peak times?
+Are there months where labour is unavailable?

-- \\\\\ What is the health condition of the family and its hired labour? - How productive is family labour? - \\\\\ Is hired labour easily available in the area? - \\\\\ Is sufficient labour available at peak times? - \\\\\ Are there months where labour is unavailable? - -- How productive is hired labour? - -- How can productivity be enhanced? - How prevalent is the occurrence of HIV/ AIDS and other diseases in the area?
+What is the health condition of the family and its hired labour?
+How productive is family labour?
+Is hired labour easily available in the area?
+Is sufficient labour available at peak times?
+Are there months where labour is unavailable?
+How productive is hired labour?